garrandall/popular-music-data/tracks/i-ll-be-there-gerry-and-the-pacemakers.md

 ---
 (Words & music by Bobby Darin)
 I'll be there when all your dreams are broken
-To answer your unspoken prayer, oh....
+To answer your unspoken prayer, oh...
-When the little things you're doin', ooh, don't turn out right Don't you worry darlin' I'll be there
+When the little things you're doin', oh don't turn out right Don't you worry darlin' I'll be there
 There whenever you need to know that there is someone who cares, oh Yeah!